 The TV Show

 I think A House Through Time is social history at its best.
-David Olusoga is such a good presenter.
+David Olusoga is such a good presenter and I also love the contributions from Deborah Sugg Ryan (and her clothes!).
 I was wondering how they ‘audition’ the houses (finding one with consistently juicy stories, colourful characters and as few gaps in the record as possible must be quite the process) and this article is quite illuminating.

 This isn’t an endorsement (and it’s finished now) but I wanted to commit a few thoughts in writing.
 Rodgers and Hammerstein’s Carousel is my favourite musical and Regent’s Park Open Air Theatre is one of my favourite venues and I’ve always thought Carousel would be an excellent fit for it since just about all of it takes place out of doors.
 I really did keep an open mind about Timothy Sheader’s production even though it felt to me that some of the critics who gave the most ecstatic reviews were ‘boasting’ about how much they hate the show (especially the character of Billy Bigelow) in its original form.
 I can just about get behind the cast’s natural British accents and the way in which it’s set at some point in the twentieth century (I got a 1970s-ish vibe).
 Funnily, they change lots of the Americanisms but keep ‘President of the United States’ even though ‘Prime Minister of the United Kingdom’ scans quite well.